ftsrg/gamma/docs/Coding-conventions.md

 * **CONSIDER** making classes final if they are not designed to be inherited from (Item 17 of [1]).
 * **AVOID** unused modifiers, for example methods of interfaces are automatically public.
 * **CONSIDER** using the weakest types on interfaces.
 For example, instead of `ArrayList`, use `List`, `Collection` or `Iterable` if possible.
+* **CONSIDER** adding a final modifier to a variable if its value is not expected to change.
+In Xtend, **DO** use the `val` keyword instead of the `var` keyword when declaring variables whenever possible.

 ## Testing and verification

 * **CONSIDER** using `com.google.common.base.Preconditions` methods to check if the preconditions of a method holds.
-For example: null checks, bound checks, etc. Consider filling the `errorMessage` parameter of these functions with a short error message.
+For example: null checks, bound checks, etc. **CONSIDER** filling the `errorMessage` parameter of these functions with a short error message.

 ## Transformation classes